fakero0t/game_city/v2_task_list.md

 - Do NOT modify VocabularyManager integration
 - Do NOT modify GameManager score tracking
 - Do NOT modify vocabulary.json structure
-- Keep all existing color constants (VocabCatColors.gd)
+- Keep all existing color constants (VocabZooColors.gd)
-- Keep all existing animation helpers (VocabCatConstants.gd)
+- Keep all existing animation helpers (VocabZooConstants.gd)
 - Maintain existing character creation functions (CharacterHelper.gd)

 ### Code Style Guidelines

-- Use VocabCatColors.gd constants for all colors
+- Use VocabZooColors.gd constants for all colors
-- Use VocabCatConstants.gd (Anim) for all animations
+- Use VocabZooConstants.gd (Anim) for all animations
 - Follow existing naming conventions
 - Maintain 4px borders and 12-16px corner radius for rounded elements
 - Use StyleBoxFlat for all custom styling